Ruth Bunzel: Early life

-Ruth Leah Bunzel was born in New York City on April 18, 1898, to Jonas and Hattie Bernheim.
+Ruth Leah Bunzel was born in New York City on April 18, 1898, to Jewish parents Jonas and Hattie Bernheim.
 Bunzel lived on the Upper East Side of Manhattan with her parents and lived most of her life in Greenwich Village, only leaving New York for long periods of time when conducting fieldwork.
 Bunzel's father died when she was ten, and she was raised by her mother.
 Bunzel was the youngest of four children.

 Education

 Bunzel's mother encouraged her to study German at Barnard College because of her German and Czech heritage, but World War I inspired Bunzel to change her major to European history.
 Bunzel received a Bachelor of Art in European History in 1918 from Barnard College.
-She started her career as the secretary and editorial assistant to Franz Boas in 1922, founder of anthropology at Columbia University, after having taken one of his courses in college.
+In 1922, she started her career as the secretary and editorial assistant to Franz Boas, founder of the anthropology department at Columbia University, after having taken one of his courses in college.
 Boas encouraged her to take up anthropology directly.
 Bunzel replaced Esther Goldfrank, a friend of one of her sisters, who resigned the position to study anthropology at Columbia.

 By 1924, Bunzel was considering a career in anthropology, but first wanted to observe anthropological fieldwork.
 Bunzel planned to spend the summer of 1924 in western New Mexico and east-central Arizona, particularly in Zuni Pueblo, New Mexico.
 She planned to serve as secretary to Columbia University anthropologist Ruth Benedict, aiding in transcription and typing while Benedict was collecting Zuni mythology.

 Boas encouraged Bunzel to pursue her own research while in Zuni Pueblo that summer and suggested that Bunzel study art and Zuni potters, instead of working on secretarial work.
 Anthropologist Elsie Clews Parsons objected to the idea of Bunzel conducted research among the Zuni people since Bunzel lacked formal anthropological training, and Parsons threatened to remove her financial support of Benedict's research.
 Boas stepped in, and Parsons allowed the research visit as a personal favor to Boas.